Icetea0000000000025/ai-learn-hub-22/flow.md

   2. Block publication of new courses if similarity checks exceed a defined threshold (e.g., > 60% similarity).
   3. Include an automated quality assessment check that rates readability and instructional alignment.

-### D. Verified Certificate Verification & PDF Downloads
+### C. Verified Certificate Verification & PDF Downloads

 - **Goal:** Enhance the credibility and shareability of course accomplishments.
 - **Flow Details:**